 At the end of the day you must ask yourself this question: what kind of dance community do you want to build?
 Be one of those dancers.

 This one is pretty obvious but sometimes overlooked.
-You’ve to be in a state where others would be happy to dance with you.
-Dancing is a contact sport so you’ve to take it pretty seriously.
+You have to be in a state where others would be happy to dance with you.
+Dancing is a contact sport so you have to take it pretty seriously.
 Make sure you’re carrying deodorant, and have a change of clothes if you tend to sweat a lot.
-It’s also good to wash your hands with a hand sanitiser before and after you’ve finished dancing.
+It’s also good to wash your hands with hand sanitiser before and after you’ve finished dancing.
 It’s also good to use it before and after a dance class since you’d be switching partners.
-Grabbing a mint isn’t a bad idea either if you recently had a meal.
+Grabbing a mint isn’t a bad idea either if you’ve recently had a meal.